awslabs/voice-powered-analytics/README-Alexa.md

   (If you don't already have an account, you will be able to create a new one for free.)
   4. Once you have signed in, on the Alexa page, click the **"Alexa Skills Kit"** button, which is what we'll use to create our custom skill.
   ![](./media/images/Alexa_Lab_2.png)
-  4. Select **"Start A Skill."** This will get you to the first page of your new Alexa skill.
+  5. Select **"Start A Skill."** This will get you to the first page of your new Alexa skill.
-  5. Fill out the **Skill Information screen**.
+  6. Fill out the **Skill Information screen**.
+You can accept any defaults.
 Make sure to review the tips we provide below the screenshot.
   ![](./media/images/Alexa_Lab_4.png)
   <details>
  <summary><strong>Skill Information Tips (expand for details)</strong></summary>